janoleko/LatentMarkov/README.md

 # LatentMarkov

-This repository contains R code for the case studies from the paper "How to build your latent Markov model -- the role of time and space" ().
+This repository contains R code for the case studies from the paper "How to build your latent Markov model - the role of time and space".
+The paper provides a unified view on HMMs, SSMs and MMMPPs, discussing model choices regarding the operationalization of time and the state space.
+The code provided here illustrates the concepts discussed in the paper by fitting the models to real-world data.

 The code is organized as follows: Each case study presented in the paper has its own .R file.
 The files are: